open-mmlab/mmselfsup/docs/en/overview.md

 ### Learn SSL with MMSelfSup

-If you are new to SSL, we recommend using the [Model Zoo](https://mmselfsup.readthedocs.io/en/dev-1.x/model_zoo.html) as a reference to learn the milestones SSL algorithms.
+If you are new to SSL, we recommend using the [Model Zoo](https://mmselfsup.readthedocs.io/en/dev-1.x/model_zoo.html) as a reference to learn the representative SSL algorithms.